bodya4000/antonov-test-app/README.md

 12. **Cart implementation** 30min 12.20 feb 9
 ---

-🚀 This project is designed to provide a simple and efficient way to manage daily tasks.
+🚀 This project is designed to provide a simple and efficient way to buy flight tickets.
 Contributions and feedback are welcome!